Worksheet

 The sentence would become an action that already happened in the past tense.

 Encourage the children to read the words on their own.
-Forming the new words with suffixes will help them enhance their vocabulary.
+Forming new words with suffixes will help them enhance their vocabulary.
 It further helps in reading and writing more complex sentences or stories.

-Download the worksheet and start practicing the concept of suffix –ing or suffix –ed to form new words with different meanings.
+Download the worksheet and start practicing the concept of the suffix –ing or suffix –ed to form new words with different meanings.

 Note: Answers are given on the last page of the worksheet to help the child when in confusion.